chasets/json_processing_example/README.md

 * **main** - in order to support both using this file as a library (as in the [tests](https://github.com/chasets/json_processing_example/tree/master/test)) and from the command line, all of the [argparse](doc/command_line.md) features are here.

 ### Timing
 Below is the timing for the largest set that I tested, fifty million json records (5,000 records in 1,000) files.
-I ran batches of ten million several times with timing at about 20 minutes.
-So, xxx for fifty million seems right.
+I ran batches of ten million several times with timing at about 30 minutes.

 These were run on a Macbook Air.
 ```